rkt/stage1-xen/README.md

 ## Build and Output

 Make sure to have all the dependencies installed, see [DEPENDENCIES](DEPENDENCIES).
 Xen needs to be at least version 4.9.
 Then, execute **build.sh**.
 The output is the file **stage1-xen.aci**, which is the stage1 ACI image. stage1-xen.aci does not contain any Xen binaries itself, it relies on [xl](https://xenbits.xen.org/docs/unstable/man/xl.1.html) being available on the host.

+## Knows issues

+Network integration with rkt is still work in progress.
+When finished, you'll be able to use the regular rkt networking options with stage1-xen.
+For now, please create a bridge in Dom0 named *xenbr0*.